Ebazhanov/linkedin-skill-assessments-quizzes/bash/bash-quiz.md

 - [ ] screen --shared
 - [ ] terminal -shared

 #### Q66.
-Wich operator sends the output of ls to a file for later use??
+Wich operator sends the output of ls to a file for later use?

 - [ ] ls < filelist.txt
 - [ ] ls ¦ filelist.txt